near/docs/docs/faq/faq.md

 Most libraries should still be usable.
 However, we do have a size limit for compiled binary of a contract so it is possible that certain large libraries will not be compatible.

-On the other hand, things like interaction with storage is done through our runtime API so it reduces a lot of effort on the backend side of things.
+On the other hand, things like interaction with storage is done through our runtime API so it reduces a lot of effort on the back-end side of things.

 ### How do you update a property of an object within a PersistentVector?